Bodega (American band)

-BODEGA is an American punk band from New York City, United States.
+BODEGA are an American post-punk band from New York City, New York.

 History

-BODEGA's name comes from the name of a corner shop in New York City.
+The band’s name, Bodega, is inspired by the term used for small corner shops in New York City.
 They released their first full-length album in 2018, titled Endless Scroll.
-The album was produced by Parquet Courts member Austin Brown and released through record label What's Your Rupture?.
+The album was produced by Parquet Courts member, Austin Brown and released through record label What's Your Rupture?
 In 2019, BODEGA released their first EP titled Shiny New Model.